Monarch butterfly numbers off for 2nd year in Mexico

-MEXICO CITY (AP) — A Mexican government report says the number of monarch butterflies wintering in Mexican forests has declined for a second consecutive year.
+MEXICO CITY (AP) — The number of monarch butterflies wintering in Mexican forests declined for a second consecutive year, a government official said Monday.

-Alejandro Del Mazo is Mexico’s commissioner for protected areas and he says the monarchs clumped in trees covering about 6.12 acres (2.48 hectares) this winter.
-That is down about 14.7 percent from the 7.19 acres (2.91 hectares) the previous winter.
+Alejandro Del Mazo, Mexico’s commissioner for protected areas, said the monarchs clumped in trees covering about 6.12 acres (2.48 hectares) this winter.
+That was down about 14.7 percent from the 7.19 acres (2.91 hectares) the previous winter.

-The monarch butterflies’ migration is measured by the area they cover in pine forests west of Mexico City.
+The monarch butterflies’ migration is measured by the area they cover in pine and fir forests west of Mexico City.
 Millions of the butterflies make the 3,400-mile (5,500-kilometer) migration from the United States and Canada each year.

+Jorge Rickards, director of the World Wildlife Fund in Mexico, which participated in the annual study, said a particularly busy hurricane season across the insects’ migration route could have been a factor.

 Most Read Stories